-Information on Cryptosporidium and Testing Results for 2019
+Information on Cryptosporidium

 Cryptosporidium is a microbial pathogen found in surface water and groundwater under the influence of surface water.
 Although filtration removes Cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
-During 2019 as part of our routine sampling, 4 samples of Hinckley Reservoir raw source water were collected and analyzed for Cryptosporidium oocysts.
-One (1) sample from the raw water was positive for Cryptosporidium in 2019.
-These results indicate Cryptosporidium may be present in our source water.
-Current test methods do now allow us to determine if the organisms are dead or if they can cause disease.
 Ingestion of Cryptosporidium may cause cryptosporidiosis, a gastrointestinal infection.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome this disease within a few weeks.
-However, immuno-compromised people are at greater risk of developing life-threatening illness.
+However, immunocompromised people are at greater risk of developing life-threatening illness.
 We encourage immuno-compromised individuals to consult their health care provider regarding appropriate precautions to take to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.

-Information on Giardia and Testing Results for 2019
+Information on Giardia

-Giardia is a microbial pathogen present in varying concentrations in many surface waters and groundwater under the influence of surface water. removed/inactivated through a combination of filtration and disinfection or by disinfection.
-During 2019, as part of our routine sampling, 4 samples from the Hinckley Reservoir raw source water were collected and analyzed for Giardia cysts.
-Of these samples from the Hinckley Reservoir raw source water two (2) tests were positive for Giardia.
-Therefore, our testing indicates Giardia may be present in our raw source water.
-Current test methods do not allow us to determine if the organisms are dead or if they can cause disease.
+Giardia is a microbial pathogen present in varying concentrations in many surface waters and groundwater under the influence of surface water.
+Giardia is removed/inactivated through a combination of filtration and disinfection or by disinfection.
 Ingestion of Giardia may cause Giardiasis, an intestinal illness.
 People exposed may experience mild or severe diarrhea, or in some instances no symptoms at all.
 Fever is rarely present.
 Occasionally some individuals will have chronic diarrhea over several weeks or a month, with significant weight loss.
 Giardiasis can be treated with antiparasitic medication.
 Individuals with weakened immune systems should consult with their health care providers about what steps would best reduce their risks of becoming infected with Giardiasis.
 Individuals who think that they may have been exposed to Giardiasis should contact their health care providers immediately.
 The Giardia parasite is passed in the feces of an infected person or animal and may contaminate water or food.
 Person to person transmission may also occur in day care centers or other settings where handwashing practices are poor.